TimMaasGeesteranus/MapboxWorkshop/README.md

 # MapboxWorkshop

-A simple guid to help you get started with Mapbox
+A simple guide to help you get started with Mapbox